aoiorio/aoiorio/README.md

 ### Hi 🍳
 I'm Aoi Orio.
 - I'm 15 years old.
-- First grade of Vantan Techford Academy student.
+- I'm a First grade of Vantan Techford Academy student.
 - I'm from Shiga Prefecture, but I grew up in Okinawa from 1 year old.
 - I like eating.
 <!--